jembi/openxds/README.txt

   ------------
   The OpenExchange (OpenATNA, OpenAuth, OpenPIXPDQ and OpenXDS) developement has been led by Misys Open Source Solutions (MOSS) and University of Cardiff.
-  Other contributors include Sysnet International, Topicus Zorg and a few individuals.
+  Other contributors include Sysnet International, Topicus Zorg and a number of individuals.
 OpenXDS also contains software developed by freebXML.org and NIST.